Qu4tro/aur/README.md

 ## Captain log

-I've just migrated this repo from submodules to subtrees.
-I think subtrees are a better fit here, since it includes the project files in here.
+  - Uses subtrees to keep track of the remote AUR repositories.
-That means PRs can have non-published packages, which was a problem, since the CI had no way to retrieve it from the submodule remote (since it didn't exist).
+      - That means PRs can have non-published packages, which was a problem with submodules, since the CI had no way to retrieve it from the submodule remote (since it didn't exist).

-It would be great for the CI to take care of the publishing whenever a commit was made into master.
-The main barrier is the SSH key.
-The public key need to be added to AUR and Github.
-The private key needs to be in CircleCI.
-This accomplishes two goals:
+      - That also means, this repository history gets cluttered really fast.

-  - CircleCI can push into AUR to publish new packages.
+  - It should be possible for the CI to handle publishing on it's own [TODO]
-  - CircleCI can push into Github to update master with newly created commits in the step above.
+      - In theory, whenever master has a new commit, the CI just needs to run `git subtree push` on all packages.
-I'm not sure if there's a way around this.
+      - The CI would also need an SSH key that is connected to a AUR account (AUR allows multiple ssh keys, by separating each with a newline).

-Maaaybe there's a way around this.
-After a subtree split, the commit does exist locally, no remote involved.
-That's the same commit, that will end up on AUR.
+  - The parts of the playbook marked with TODO are a WIP.
+Don't trust them too much, although it _should_ be fine.

-FYI, the playbook below is still a work in progress, so don't trust it.
+  - `sync.sh` is my WIP script to handle this workflow.
+It's not ready for any use.

 ## Playbook